Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Introduction

-Relating $\beta$ in turbulence to other power law statistics such as the fractal dimension is inhibited by two challenges.
-First, a limited span of $\beta$ values is observed from turbulent measurements, which precludes empirical fits across the parameter space of $\beta$.
-Second, the power law behavior is restricted to a narrow range of scales based on the Reynolds number $Re$.
-For instance, laboratory and numerical experiments typically have Taylor miscroscale Reynolds number $Re_\lambda \sim O(10^2)$, corresponding to one decade (i.e. order of magnitude) of approximately self-similar behavior \cite{Pope2000}.
+Available measurements of simplified turbulent crossing signals present their own challenges for studying finite-size effects.
+First, a limited range of $\beta$ values is observed from turbulent measurements, which precludes empirical fits across the parameter space of $\beta$ and other exponent values.
+Second, even high-Reynolds-number flows have a narrow inertial subrange in the context of finite-size effects, as will be seen in later results.
+For instance, measurements in atmospheric flows typically have Taylor miscroscale Reynolds number $Re_\lambda \sim O(10^3)$, corresponding to no more than three decades (i.e. orders of magnitude) of self-similar inertial subrange \cite{Pope2000}.

-In terms of probability distributions, a power law may be truncated to a finite range of values due to undersampling \cite{Pickering1995}, computational modeling limitations \cite{Qian1997}, or the natural bounds of the system \cite{Burroughs2001} as in the turbulence example.
-In these cases, there are finite-size effects and cumulative probabilities deviate from a true power law \cite{Pickering1995,Burroughs2001}.
-While the effect on estimated probabilities is well documented, less attention has been paid to the statistics of processes governed by truncated power law distributions.
-Specifically, it is not clear how deviations in cumulative probabilities translate to various statistics like the energy spectrum, and whether any correction is required for existing relations derived assuming an unbounded power law.

-To investigate these effects, stochastic simulations are used here to compute power law statistics across a range of exponent values.
-The truncation of the underlying power law distribution is also varied.
+To properly explore the full parameter space of Reynolds number and power law exponents, synthetic TA signals are constructed here using stochastic simulations based on idealized interpulse distributions.
+Power law statistics are computed across a range of interpulse exponent values, and the effective Reynolds number is also varied by truncating the power law region of the interpulse distributions.
 The statistics evaluated here are the fractal box-counting dimension, the energy spectrum, and an intermittency parameter.
 The simulations are analogous to a Monte Carlo analysis, except the goal is to identify the ensemble average of statistics rather than their uncertainty.
-While turbulent flows motivate the study, the simulations are purely stochastic and do not directly model any governing physics.
-This stochastic approach is used to address two general questions applicable to any truncated self-similar process: (i) for a signal governed by a power law probability distribution, how are the ensuing statistics related? (ii) how do these relations change when the range of self-similarity is increasingly confined?
+The idealized simulations are purely stochastic and do not directly model any governing physics.
+This approach assumes the original signal is self-similar and identifies the consequence of a finite Reynolds number (truncated power law) on crossing statistics of the signal.
+While the analysis is discussed in the context of turbulent flows, the findings are generally applicable to any finite self-similar process.